 Innovations in service sharing have led governments to join together to explore ways to continue to deliver quality services and cut costs.
 Often when jurisdictions share services or join together to contract for a service, opportunities arise to take advantage of economies of scale.
 Service swapping can also be beneficial, as can consolidation, when the conditions are appropriate.

-Management Partners has had success providing in-depth analysis, facilitating service sharing discussions among two or more jurisdictions, and crafting service level agreements.
+Management Partners provides in-depth analysis, facilitating service sharing discussions among two or more jurisdictions, and crafting service level agreements.
 Once we identify opportunities, we can provide implementation planning to assure a successful transition to the new service delivery method.

 Our successes with this service include the projects highlighted below.